Hitorie: 2024–present: 10th major debut anniversary and continued activity

-On August 14, 2025, Hitorie announced that they had provided a new song to Morfonica, a band featured in the multimedia franchise BanG Dream!.
-The track, titled "Beauty Four" (ビューティ・フォー), was written and composed by Hitorie member Shinoda, with arrangement by the band itself.
+On August 14, Hitorie announced that they had provided a new song to Morfonica, a band featured in the multimedia franchise BanG Dream!.
+The track, titled "Beauty For" (ビューティ・フォー), was written and composed by Shinoda, with arrangement by the band itself.
 This collaboration was simultaneously revealed by the official BanG Dream!
-Girls Band Party! account during the “Summer Presentation 2025” livestream, highlighting the artist tie-up between Hitorie and Morfonica.
-A full music video for "Beauty-For" was scheduled for premiere on the BanG Dream!
-YouTube channel on September 11, 2025, at 20:00 JST.
-As part of the collaboration, a cover version of Hitorie's song "On the Front Line" performed by Morfonica was announced for release in BanG Dream!
-Girls Band Party! on September 11, 2025, at 15:00 JST.
+Girls Band Party! account during the "Summer Presentation 2025" livestream, highlighting the artist tie-up between Hitorie and Morfonica.
+A full music video for "Beauty For" premiered on the BanG Dream!
+YouTube channel on September 11, 2025.
+As part of the collaboration, a cover version of Hitorie's "On the Front Line" performed by Morfonica was announced for release in BanG Dream!
+Girls Band Party! on September 11, 2025.